 Creating online presence

-This app marketing strategy implies creating for a mobile app a dedicated website, blog, and a number of accounts on social media such as Twitter, Instagram, YouTube, TikTok, Pinterest, and others.
+This app marketing strategy implies creating for a mobile app a dedicated website, a blog, and a number of accounts on social media such as Twitter, Instagram, YouTube, TikTok, Pinterest, and others.
 All these accounts should be visually consistent with the app’s brand.

 The significance of such an online presence lies in the fact that both the App Store and Google Play provide only means for app distribution and selling but not customer management.
 To build relationships with the app’s users, app developers need dedicated channels.
-A website is the first in the line as a central hub to provide potential users complete information about the app, provide support, and means for two-way communication via online forms, email, online support systems, instant messengers, and more.
+A website is the first in the line as a central hub to provide potential users with complete information about the app, provide support, and means for two-way communication via online forms, email, online support systems, instant messengers, and more.

 The landing page for the app on its dedicated website should really present the app front and featured, unlike an app store, your app’s landing page gives you more real estate and capabilities to highlight the app’s features.